ISISComputingGroup/lewis-ess/README.rst

 Lewis was previously named "Plankton" but, due to a package with the same name on PyPI, we decided to rename the project.

+Lewis is licensed under GPL v3 or later.

 Purpose and Use Cases
 ---------------------